 Good Answer: Good clear description of where and how often you have been asked to do presentations – and maybe something about the different types of presentations you have been asked to do.
 Be prepared for follow-up questions about your role in group presentations and/or evaluative questions about how well you did and how you might have improved.

-Poor Answer: An answer which shows little awareness or memory of doing presentations, or little interest in doing oral presentations
+Poor Answer: An answer which shows little awareness or memory of doing presentations, or little interest in doing oral presentations.

 Do you find presentations easy or difficult?
 What do you think are the most difficult issues with preparing and giving a presentation?

-Trying to find out: Ability to present publicly; willingness to overcome difficulty/resilience; ability to handling pressure
+Trying to find out: Ability to present publicly; willingness to overcome difficulty/resilience; ability to handling pressure.

 Good Answer: A good answer will show awareness of different types of presentations – maybe you find some types easy and some types difficult? – and which shows self-awareness around what makes them easy and difficult.

-The areas which you find easy and difficult will show something about your own personal strengths and weaknesses – e.g. if you find preparation difficult, then maybe you could struggle with time management, self-discipline, creativity, being motivated to do the appropriate research, etc – so be aware of the impact your answer could have, and be prepared for follow-up questions on why you find those aspects difficult.
+The areas which you find easy and difficult will show something about your own personal strengths and weaknesses – for example, if you find preparation difficult, then maybe you could struggle with time management, self-discipline, creativity, being motivated to do the appropriate research, and so on – so be aware of the impact your answer could have, and be prepared for follow-up questions on why you find those aspects difficult.

-Poor Answer: No evidence of any prior thought. thought or evaluation, and parts of the question remain unanswered.
+Poor Answer: No evidence of any prior thought or evaluation, and parts of the question remain unanswered.

 If you find presentations relatively easy, then be sure to say so – but be sure to say what you enjoy about presentations.

-Chapter 11 – Working in Groups
+Chapter 11: Working in groups

 What do you think makes a good team worker?

-Trying to find out: Insight from experience; knowledge and understanding of what makes people work
+Trying to find out: Insight from experience; knowledge and understanding of what makes people work.

-Good Answer: A good answer will give detail and because, you will be expected to produce a fairly instantaneous answer, will be likely to draw on your own experiences and memories of on working in teams.
-The follow-up question will likely ask why?
+Good Answer: A good answer will give details and because you will be expected to produce a fairly instantaneous answer, it is likely that you will draw on your own experiences and memories of working in teams.
+The follow-up question will likely ask ‘why?’
 Or ‘How have you demonstrated those qualities yourself?’

-Poor Answer: No evidence of much prior.
+Poor Answer: No evidence of much prior thought.
 The longer you take to answer the question, the more the interviewer will doubt that you have had much recent experience in teams.

 Tell me about a time when you needed to work with others to accomplish a difficult task.
 What did you do and how successful was your group?